Bomada/tennis-blog/README.md

 When working with this project I followed the CRISP-DM process.
 The details are found in the notebook but here is a quick summary:

 ## Business Understanding
-To answer the question if a machine learning model could beat the best fantasy tennis player in the world I set out to do four things:
+To find out if a machine learning model could beat a fantasy tennis player I created a challenge where the goal was to predict the correct winners of tennis matches.
+I then tried to answer three questions:
-1. Set the rules for a challenge
-2. Create a benchmark prediction for the challenge
+1. How good would the strategy of always picking the best ranked player be?
+(Benchmark Prediction)
-3. Test how well the best fantasy tennis player performs for the challenge
+2. How good is the best fantasy tennis player at predicting tennis matches?
+(Best Fantasy Tennis Player Prediction)
-4. Build a machine learning model and test it on the challenge
+3. How good is a machine learning model at predicting tennis matches?
+(Machine Learning Prediction)

 ## Data Understanding
 To be able to answer the question I manually collected data on the best fantasy tennis player from www.tennisdrawchallenge.com.
 In addition I got ATP tennis data from Jeff Sackmann's Github repository.